UXARRAY/uxarray/docs/user-guide/grid-formats.rst

-These conventions are focussed on representing data for environmental applications, hence the motivation for starting from the Climate & Forecasting (CF) Metadata Conventions, The CF Conventions have been the standard in climate research for many years, and are being adopted by others as the metadata standard (e.g. NASA, Open Geospatial Consortium).
+These conventions are focussed on representing data for environmental applications, hence the motivation for starting from the Climate & Forecasting (CF) Metadata Conventions, The CF Conventions have been the standard in climate rx`earch for many years, and are being adopted by others as the metadata standard (e.g. NASA, Open Geospatial Consortium).
 The CF conventions allow you to provide the geospatial and temporal coordinates for scientific data, but currently assumes that the horizontal topology may be inferred from the i,j indices of structured grids.
 The UGRID Conventions outline how to specify the topology of unstructured grids.